heartsh/consalifold/README.md

 $ curl https://sh.rustup.rs -sSf | sh
 ```
 The above installation is done by [Rustup](https://github.com/rust-lang-nursery/rustup.rs), so you can easily switch a compiler to use.
-Also you need to install the [Centroid package](https://github.com/satoken/centroid-rna-package) to predict pairing probabilities by the RNAalipfold algorithm.
+Also you need to install the [Centroid RNA package](https://github.com/satoken/centroid-rna-package) to predict pairing probabilities by the RNAalipfold algorithm.
 Now you can install the PhyloAliFold program and its dependent, the PhyloProb program, as follows:
 ```bash
 $ cargo install phyloprob # You input the probabilities computed by this program to "phylofold"